Shipping container shortage inflicts pain on German shoppers | DW | 16.07.2021

 Rossmann boss Raoul Rossmann has also warned about higher freight costs pushing up prices of consumer goods.
 However, a spokesperson for the retailer sought to play down the impact of the disruptions on the company.

-Discount fashion retailer Primark told DW that while it was not immune to the supply chain disruptions, it has "no intention of increasing prices."
+Discount fashion retailer Primark told DW that while it was not immune to the supply chain disruptions, it had "no intention of increasing prices."